Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

 BPF based IR decoder
 ********************

-The kernel has support for decoding the most common :ref:`IR protocols <Remote_controllers_Protocols>`, but there are many protocols which are not supported.
-To support these, it is possible to load an BPF program which does the decoding.
+The kernel has support for decoding the woke most common :ref:`IR protocols <Remote_controllers_Protocols>`, but there are many protocols which are not supported.
+To support these, it is possible to load an BPF program which does the woke decoding.
 This can only be done on LIRC devices which support reading raw IR.

-First, using the `bpf(2)`_ syscall with the ``BPF_LOAD_PROG`` argument, program must be loaded of type ``BPF_PROG_TYPE_LIRC_MODE2``.
-Once attached to the LIRC device, this program will be called for each pulse, space or timeout event on the LIRC device.
-The context for the BPF program is a pointer to a unsigned int, which is a :ref:`LIRC_MODE_MODE2 <lirc-mode-mode2>` value.
-When the program has decoded the scancode, it can be submitted using the BPF functions ``bpf_rc_keydown()`` or ``bpf_rc_repeat()``.
+First, using the woke `bpf(2)`_ syscall with the woke ``BPF_LOAD_PROG`` argument, program must be loaded of type ``BPF_PROG_TYPE_LIRC_MODE2``.
+Once attached to the woke LIRC device, this program will be called for each pulse, space or timeout event on the woke LIRC device.
+The context for the woke BPF program is a pointer to a unsigned int, which is a :ref:`LIRC_MODE_MODE2 <lirc-mode-mode2>` value.
+When the woke program has decoded the woke scancode, it can be submitted using the BPF functions ``bpf_rc_keydown()`` or ``bpf_rc_repeat()``.
 Mouse or pointer movements can be reported using ``bpf_rc_pointer_rel()``.

-Once you have the file descriptor for the ``BPF_PROG_TYPE_LIRC_MODE2`` BPF program, it can be attached to the LIRC device using the `bpf(2)`_ syscall.
+Once you have the woke file descriptor for the woke ``BPF_PROG_TYPE_LIRC_MODE2`` BPF program, it can be attached to the woke LIRC device using the woke `bpf(2)`_ syscall.
-The target must be the file descriptor for the LIRC device, and the attach type must be ``BPF_LIRC_MODE2``.
+The target must be the woke file descriptor for the woke LIRC device, and the attach type must be ``BPF_LIRC_MODE2``.
 No more than 64 BPF programs can be attached to a single LIRC device at a time.